MattPieti/MattPieti.github.io/_projects/9other/index.md

 ## Analog Electronic Circuit Labs

-As part of a group, assembled electronic circuits to study various types of diodes, transistors, and circuits that can be made with them.
+In a small group, assembled electronic circuits to study various types of diodes, transistors, and circuits that can be made with them.
 Used oscilloscopes and digital multimeters.
-In a later course, designed LTspice to further study electronics, such as amplifiers.
+Designed LTspice and PSPICE circuit simulations to further study electronics, such as amplifiers.

 ---

 ## Communication System Simulations

-As part of a group, used MATLAB and Simulink to design simulations of communication systems, such as AM modulation and demodulation and LTI filters.
+In a small group, used MATLAB and Simulink to design simulations of communication systems, such as AM modulation and demodulation and LTI filters.
 In a later course, created simulations to study thermal noise, Gaussian random sequences, bit error rates, signal-to-noise ratios, and orthogonal/antipodal signaling.

 ---